xNok/dides/README.md

 ## Deployment Trigger

-You can deploy a new version of to a set of instance using the deploy endpoint, the body tells the coordinator the desired state, the target instances and configuration about deployment process itself.
+You can deploy a new version to a set of instances using the deploy endpoint.
+The body tells the coordinator the desired state, the target instances and configuration about the deployment process itself.

 ```
 POST /deploy
 {
   "code_version": "1.0.0",
-  "configuration_version": "1.0.1"
+  "configuration_version": "1.0.1",
-  "lables": {
+  "labels": {
     "env": "production"
   },
-  "condiguration": {
+  "configuration": {
     "batch_size": 2,
-    "failure_threshold": 1,
+    "failure_threshold": 1
   }
 }
 ```

-The system only accept one in flight deployment at the time.
+The system only accepts one in-flight deployment at a time.

-## Deployment Progress (after a trigger)
+## Deployment Progress (After a Trigger)

-Once a deployment is trigger the coordinatoor update the desired state (`code_version`, `configuration_version`) for up to `batch_size` instances and motior the progress of the deployment with the instances heartbeat.
+Once a deployment is triggered, the coordinator updates the desired state (`code_version`, `configuration_version`) for up to `batch_size` instances and monitors the progress of the deployment with the instances' heartbeats.

-Once 1 instances report `HEALTHY` and `code_version == target_code_version` then the deployment progress by updating the `target_code_version` for one of the remaining instances.
-The update process can be automated using a reconcilliation interval.
-However to provide simple way of testing the implication we can ise the following endpoint.
+Once instances report `HEALTHY` and `code_version == target_code_version`, then the deployment progresses by updating the `target_code_version` for one of the remaining instances.
+The update process can be automated using a reconciliation interval.
+However, to provide a simple way of testing the implementation, we can use the following endpoint.

 ```
 POST /deploy/progress
 {}
 ```

-In the best case scenario all intances eventualled report `HEALTHY` and `current_state == desired_state`.
-Then the eployment status is marked as completed.
+In the best case scenario, all instances eventually report `HEALTHY` and `current_state == desired_state`.
+Then the deployment status is marked as completed.